SN 2021foa: the bridge between SN IIn and Ibn: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for their valuable comments/suggestions which have significantly helped in improving the manuscript.
 This work makes used of data from the Las Cumbres Observatory global telescope network.
 The LCO group is supported by NSF grants AST-1911151 and AST-1911225.
 C. Pellegrino acknowledges support from ADAP program grant No. 80NSSC24K0180 and from NSF grant AST-2206657.
-ND and KM acknowledge the support from BRICS grant DST/ICD/BRICS/Call-5/CoNMuTraMO/2023 (G) funded by the Department of Science and Technology (DST), India K. Maeda acknowledges the JSPS Kakenhi JP24H01810 grant.
+ND and KM acknowledge the support from BRICS grant DST/ICD/BRICS/Call-5/CoNMuTraMO/2023 (G) funded by the Department of Science and Technology (DST), India.
+MS acknowledges the financial support provided under the National Post Doctoral Fellowship (N-PDF; File Number: PDF/2023/002244) by the Science \& Engineering Research Board (SERB), Anusandhan National Research Foundation (ANRF), Government of India.
+K. Maeda acknowledges the JSPS Kakenhi grant (JP24H01810, 24KK0070).
 S. Schulze is partially supported by LBNL Subcontract 7707915.
+We thank the staff of the GMRT that made these observations possible.
+GMRT is run by the National Centre for Radio Astrophysics of the Tata Institute of Fundamental Research.
+The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc.